 Ksenia N. Tonyushkina, MD, MS

 Ksenia Tonyushkina is a pediatric endocrinologist with a background as a basic-translational researcher who has contributed to the understanding of the developmental mechanisms of thyroid system regulation and congenital hypothyroidism.
-She is an Assistant Professor of Pediatrics at the University of Massachusetts Medical School–Baystate.
+She is an Associate Professor of Pediatrics at the University of Massachusetts Medical School–Baystate.
 Ksenia’s current research interests focus on improving the care delivery system for children with T1DM using informational technology and community engagement, funded by UMMS-Baystate Research Pilot Award.
 Her early work examined the predictors of successful diabetes education and validated initial outpatient diabetes education vs. predominant inpatient approach as safe and cost-effective.